 About Me

-I am a fifth-year Ph.D. student in the Department of Anthropology at the Pennsylvania State University.
+I am a sixth-year Ph.D. student in the Department of Anthropology at the Pennsylvania State University.
 My committee consists of Dr. George "PJ" Perry, Dr. Brian Hare, Dr. Nancy Dreschel, Dr. Laura Weyrich, and Dr. Mary Shenk.
 Broadly, I am interested in how the social relationship between dogs and humans shaped dog behavior and cognition through the domestication process.

 Education and Background